-Location: Tacoma, Washington Reason for removal: Closed Number of members: 15 Year joined the Covenant: 1990
+Location: Tacoma, Washington Reason for removal: Closed Number of members: 15

 Reason leading to removal from the roster and comments: Hope began in 1990, birthed out of one of our founding churches, First Covenant, Tacoma.
 Hope was always marked by a heart for evangelism in the Tacoma area.
 After the retirement of their founding pastor, HCC voted to officially conclude 34 years of faithful ministry.